This homemade mouth freshener spray uses the perfect combination of essential oils and water for instant fresh breath without the use of alcohol.

 Essential Oil Breath Spray

-For a 2-ounce spray bottle, add 10 drops of essential oils for adults and 5 drops of essential oils for kids.
+For a 2-ounce spray bottle, add 10 drops of essential oils for adults.
 Adjust the amount of essential oils accordingly for your preference.

-This breath spray or taking any essential oils internally is not for children under 12.
+This breath spray or taking any essential oils internally is not for children under 13.
+Always consult with your doctor before taking any essential oils internally.

 How to Make Mouth Freshener Spray